cgwire/kitsu/docs/getting-started-production/README.md

 assignations** button on the top of the spreadsheet ![Hide assignations](../img/getting-started/hide_assignation.png).

 Once you assigned someone, he is part of the production team.
-Depending on his position (CG Artist, Supervisor, Vendor), he only sees the production where he's assigned.
+Depending on his position (Artist, Supervisor, Vendor), he only sees the production where he's assigned.

 Now, everybody knows what to do and who is doing what!